Experimentation

 "It's not about that one experiment, it's about improving the process, structure, trustworthiness, democratization and motivation for experimentation and data-driven decision making."

-The 2025 jury will be handing out 3 awards:
+The 2025 jury has been handing out 3 awards:

 • Rising Star Award 2025: For organizations (teams) that grew from almost no experimentation, to scaling up experimentation quickly.